 Of course, both those things are true with hardware machine images too.
 I avoid the problem by not joining VMs to domains.
 Most VM software offers other ways of getting test files to VMs, like shared folders that simulate a network share to the host computer or drag-and-drop.

 VMs aren’t as fast as real hardware but unless you have a huge setup or want to investigate timing-related issues, it’s rarely a serious problem.
-Though it gives you a great excuse for a powerful dev box: A quad-core CPU with 4GB RAM and RAID 0 storage works really well.<g> Fewer cores, less RAM, and non-RAID disks work too, of course, depending on how many simultaneous VMs you want to run.
+Though it gives you a great excuse for a powerful dev box: A quad-core CPU with 4GB RAM and RAID 0 storage works really well.

 Here’s a list of the VM software I’ve used.